HackNexus2-0/Team-TechnoSquad/README.md

-# Stock Portfolio Management System - Firebase Version
+# Stock Portfolio Management System

 A modern, full-stack web application for managing stock portfolios, built with React, TypeScript, and Firebase.